Registered Index Linked Annuities (RILA) expected to gain interest

 Unlike variable annuity contracts which file under Form N-4, RILAs currently register offerings and file with the SEC on Form S-1 or S-3.

-• Highlight key information about these complex products; and
+• Provide investors with tailored disclosures and key information about these products;

-• Enhance the registration, disclosure, and advertising framework for RILAs.
+• Modernize the registration, filing, and disclosure framework for non-variable annuities;

 Background